 PI Planning Vision—the Top 10 Features

-However, everyone understands that the Top 10 is an input, not an output to the planning process, and what can be achieved in the next PI is subject to capacity limitations, dependencies, knowledge that emerges during planning, and more.
+However, everyone understands that the top 10 is an input, not an output to the planning process, and what can be achieved in the next PI is subject to capacity limitations, dependencies, knowledge that emerges during planning, and more.
 Only the teams can plan and commit to a course of action, one that is summarized in the PI Objectives.

 But these features are ready for implementation.
 And feature by feature, the program marches forward toward the accomplishment of the vision.